Leadership in Turbulent Times: Final section

-In the final section, Goodwin explains the leadership skills of the presidents demonstrated by various actions, including Lincoln's signing of the Emancipation Proclamation that freed slaves; Theodore Roosevelt's handling of the Coal Strike of 1902 and facilitating an end to the conflicts between nine mine owners and labor workers; Franklin's signing of New Deal projects, including the Civilian Conservation Corps, projects for the Works Progress Administration, and the introduction of businesses through the Securities and Exchange Commission; and Lyndon B. Johnson's signings of the 1964 Civil Rights Act, Voting Rights Act of 1965, the Elementary and Secondary Education Act, and Medicare, forming the Great Society.
+In the final section, Goodwin explains the leadership skills of the presidents demonstrated by various actions, including Lincoln's signing of the Emancipation Proclamation that freed slaves; Theodore Roosevelt's handling of the Coal Strike of 1902 and facilitating an end to the conflicts between nine mine owners and labor workers; Franklin Roosevelt's signing of New Deal projects, including the Civilian Conservation Corps, projects for the Works Progress Administration, and the introduction of businesses through the Securities and Exchange Commission; and Lyndon B. Johnson's signings of the 1964 Civil Rights Act, Voting Rights Act of 1965, the Elementary and Secondary Education Act, and Medicare, forming the Great Society.
 However, Goodwin criticized Johnson's handling of the Vietnam War, including escalation of tensions, "manipulating the budget", and concealing of information from the public.

 The book ends with an epilogue covering the post-presidencies and deaths of the four presidents.